 Here’s the plan:

-1. Make sure your thread in the FPA's Scam Alerts Folder has plenty of evidence in it.
-If there's a scam finding against the company, even better.
-Screaming “THIS BROKER IS A SCAM!!!” all over the internet without anything to back you up makes you look silly.
-Typing it in huge fonts or in ALL CAPS only makes you look silly and hurts your credibility.
+1. Make sure your thread in the FPA’s Scam Alerts folder has plenty of evidence in it.
+If there’s a scam finding against the company, even better.
+Screaming “THIS BROKER IS A SCAM!!!” all over the internet without any facts to back your claim up makes you look silly.
+Typing it in huge fonts or in ALL CAPS only makes you look sillier and hurts your credibility.
 You need your version of events clearly laid out in a simple, true, consistent, and professional manner with evidence to back up your claims.

-4. Let the scammers know that at least once per week, you will add a posting about them in another forex or financial website.
-In each posting, give links back to your blogs and the prior postings.
-Some forum admins don't like links to other sites, so make it clear each time you do it that all future posts will also link back to the current one.
+4. Let the scammers know that at least once per week, you will add a posting the facts about your complaint in another forex or financial website.
+In each new complaint, give a short, clear description of the problems you are having, Then give links back to your blogs and the prior postings.
+Some forum admins don’t like links to other sites, so make it clear each time you do it that all future posts will also link back to the current one.
 That gives the forum admins a motive to not delete your posts, since they do like inbound links from other forums and sites.
 As you do this, update your blogs and include links to each new posting you make around the web.
 Remember to take a little time on each forum to see how it is structured so that your post goes to the right place.
-If you just drop it into a random folder, it won't be seen by as many people and could be deleted.
-If in doubt, take a few moments to contact one of the forum administrators and discuss what you plan to post.
-Your purpose is to warn people so they don't lose money to a bad company, not to annoy the forum admins or get yourself labeled as a spammer.
+If you just drop it into a random folder, it won’t be seen by as many people and could be deleted.
+If in doubt, take a few moments to contact one of the forum administrators or moderators to discuss what you plan to post.
+Your purpose is to warn people so they don’t lose money to a bad company, not to annoy the forum admins or get yourself labeled as a spammer.

 5. If you or anyone you know speaks other languages, make some of these postings in non-English forums.
 Forex is a world-wide business.
 Even if you single handedly drive a company out of all English speaking countries, that still leaves billions of potential victims.
-Post it in Chinese and Hindi, and you've made it available to another 2+ billion people.
-Post it in Spanish and you've made it available in a large number of countries.
-The more languages, the better.
+Post it in Chinese and Hindi, and you’ve made it available to another 2 and a half billion people.
+Post it in Spanish and you’ve made it available in a very large number of countries.
+The more languages you can get the facts posted in, the better.

 Be aware, if you do this, the company may send their representatives,either openly speaking for the company or pretending to be happy customers ,to try to discredit your postings.
 Usually, scam companies will be inconsistent enough that after awhile you’ll be able to use these postings to provide more evidence that your cause is just and your words are true.
 Many scammers are pathologic liars at heart and will provide obvious evidence of their own dishonesty if you give them enough chances.